Super-linear propagation for a general, local cane toads model: Introduction and Main Results

 \section{Introduction and Main Results}

 The cane toads equation models the spread of a population where the motility of the individuals is not constant.
 Its name comes from the cane toads in Australia whose invasion has been the subject of intense biological interest in recent years; see for example Phillips et.~al.~\cite{phillips2006invasion} and Shine et.~al.~\cite{Shine}.
 This phenomenon has been observed more widely, for example, the expansion of bush crickets in Great Britain, see Thomas et.~al.~\cite{Thomas}.
-The mathematical model presented here has its roots in the work of Arnold, Desvillettes, and Prevost~\cite{ArnoldDesvillettesPrevost} and Champagnat and M\'el\'eard~\cite{ChampagnatMeleard} and was first introduced by Benichou et.~al.~in~\cite{BenichouEtAl}.
+The mathematical model presented here has its roots in the work of Arnold, Desvillettes, and Prevost~\cite{ArnoldDesvillettesPrevost}, Champagnat and M\'el\'eard~\cite{ChampagnatMeleard}, and Benichou et.~al.~\cite{BenichouEtAl}.